ozkancirak/northwind-databases/README.md

 2. Choose between Northwind or Northwind Extended databases
 3. Select your preferred format (.bak or .bacpac)
 4. Download will start automatically
-5. Use the theme toggle button to switch between dark and light modes

 ## Installation Guide